Vapen & ammunition

 Vapen & ammunition (Swedish for Weapons & Ammunition) is the fifth studio album by Swedish alternative rock band Kent.
 It was released on 15 April 2002 through RCA Records and BMG.
-Absent from this album is a long, mostly-instrumental song, rounding the album off, as had been a characteristic of the band ever since their second record Verkligen.
-The white tiger on the cover is a tribute to the band's hometown Eskilstuna: the zoo in town had white tigers as its main attraction.
+The white tiger on the album cover is a tribute to the band's hometown Eskilstuna: Parken Zoo had white tigers as its main attraction.

 Vapen & ammunition was voted Best Album of 2002 on the Grammis awards, the Swedish equivalent to the Grammy.
-It is the best-selling album by Kent, having sold over 600,000 copies worldwide as of 2007.
+It is the best-selling album by Kent.

+In an interview in January 2003, Berg spoke about the great success of Vapen & ammunition: "What exists is a self-confidence underpinned by many years of work, a certainty that we know the art, know the craft, we can redo it and more than that, we can do it better.
+But that in itself is no guarantee that the commercial success can be surpassed.
+What happened to us may never happen again.
+Regardless of whether we make the best album in world history next time.
+It's not really about that.
+It's more about timing, releasing the right kind of album at the right kind of time.
+Last year I kind of had to shake myself up and think: Enjoy!
+This is maybe once in a lifetime.
+Maybe this will be the best year of my life.
+It gives strange perspectives.
+At the same time, it is a depressing thought."

+Commercial performance

+Vapen & ammunition debuted at number one in Sweden, Norway and Finland, and at number four in Denmark.
+In 2003, the album had sold over 600,000 copies worldwide.

 Track listing

 All music and lyrics written by Joakim Berg, except "FF" lyrics written by Berg and Nancy Danino.

 Personnel

+Credits adapted from the liner notes of Vapen & ammunition.